JLindwick/python-learning-journal/README.md

 A repository to document my Python learning journey

 # About Me
-`Hello everyone, my name is Justine I have been programming since I was 13, and I enjoy working with Node.js and React.js.
-My goal is to pursue a degree in the field of computer science.
-I am enrolled in this class to earn the necessary credits needed for my degree.`
+`Hey there, I'm Justine.
+I've been into programming since I was 13, and I really enjoy working with Node.js and React.js.
+I'm aiming to get a degree in computer science.
+For this course, I just want to deepen my knowledge in the field.
+I've always had a passion for coding because it offers some of the best puzzles to solve, and that's a big part of why I love programming.`

 # First Code Block